MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 ### Steps to protect your organization

 There are various consent attack types, but if you follow these recommended defenses, which will mitigate all types of attacks, especially consent phishing, where attackers trick users into granting a malicious app access to sensitive data or other resources.
-Instead of trying to steal the user’s password, an attacker is seeking permission for an attacker-controlled app to access valuable data.
+Instead of trying to steal the user's password, an attacker is seeking permission for an attacker-controlled app to access valuable data.

 To help prevent consent attacks from affecting Azure AD and Office 365, see the following recommendations: